 wp-content/plugins/

 are still on disk and still exploitable if the attacker gets file access), and prefer well-maintained plugins with active author responses in their support forums.
-Subscribe to a vulnerability feed like Patchstack or WPScan so you know when something in your stack is patched.
+Subscribe to a vulnerability feed like Patchstack or WPScan so you know when something in your stack is patched – and read the WordPress plugin vulnerability classification system for how CVSS scores, CVE IDs, and severity bands actually map to patching urgency.

 Core is less often the vector than plugins, but it happens.
 The largest incidents usually involve a site running a version that is years behind current.
 WordPress ships automatic background updates for minor releases (security and maintenance), which catches most of what matters.
 Major releases are opt-in and you should take them within a reasonable window – see WordPress automatic updates for the full picture on what updates automatically and what you still have to trigger.